 New posting EVP Recording Video 360º Panoramic Photo Visitor Contribution/Story

-Hanning Cemetery – Hanning Cemetery is one of the cemeteries that allegedly form a pentagram when drawing a line between them.
-The cemetery is said to be haunted by the ghost of Ohio University student David Tischman, who was killed in a car accident in 1970.
+Haning Cemetery – Haning Cemetery, often misspelled as Hanning, is one of the cemeteries that allegedly form a pentagram when drawing a line between them.
+Legend says the spirit of David Tishman, an Ohio University student killed in a car accident in 1970, was contacted during a seance at the cemetery.
+However, there is no recorded connection between Tishman and the cemetery.

 Hope Drive Apartments – Witnesses have seen a clown-like person running into the wooded area and have heard a circus siren.
 Residents have been locked out of their apartments and have heard mysterious tapping sounds that seemed to communicate with them.